Crypto Accounting ERP Selection Guide: Picking the Subledger + ERP Stack (2026)

 Scale / volumeTransaction throughput, close cadence

-Multi-entityDo intercompany & consolidation matter (multi-entity CoA)
+Multi-entityDo intercompany and consolidation matter (multi-entity CoA)

 FrameworkIFRS / US GAAP / local (French ANC)

-Integration fitSubledger supports the ERP's current interface
+Integration fitDoes the subledger support the ERP's current interface

-ControlsSoD, close calendar, audit trail
+ControlsSegregation of duties, close calendar, audit trail

-Bigger ERP ≠ better crypto accounting
+A bigger ERP does not mean better crypto accounting

-Framework fit is primary
+Framework fit is the primary subledger axis

 Changing the stack later